Domestic and Sexual Violence Awareness Training for Dental Professionals

 DVTIDP – Module 2 – Victim-Survivors: Recognise, Respond and Refer

-Identify and describe the indicators of domestic and sexual violence (DSV), including dental-specific indicators relevant to clinical practice.
+Indicators of domestic and sexual violence (DSV), including dental-specific signs.

 DVTIDP – Module 3 – Documentation and Legal Considerations

-Consider policies and procedures for responding to DSV in a clinical setting.
+Clinical policies and procedures for responding to DSV.

 DVTIDP – Module 4 – Advanced Practice

-Demonstrate culturally safe and responsive approaches when working with patients from diverse backgrounds in DSV contexts.
+Culturally safe and responsive practice in DSV contexts.

 DVTIDP – Module 5 – Working with the Person Using Violence*